 - The uterus could be damaged due to the injection method

 - Extreme pain and subsequent soreness

-- Saline can enter the mother’s blood stream which can be dangerous
+- Saline can enter the mother’s bloodstream which can be dangerous

 Carrying With an Unintentional Pregnancy

 If you have decided to go ahead with an unintentional pregnancy, there are many things to think about carefully.
-Giving birth to baby and bringing in a new life in the world can be a daunting feeling for most women.
+Giving birth to a baby and bringing a new life in the world can be a daunting feeling for most women.
 You will be nervous about the huge responsibility that will come upon you.
 Getting overly stressed and reacting to the situation in a negative manner will not help.
 It could also have an adverse effect on you and the baby.
 You will have a lot of time to think about the future and plan parenthood as the pregnancy progresses.
 Meet a doctor and understand all that there is to your pregnancy.
 Discuss your fears and anxiety with your partner who will play a critical role during this period.
 Plan your finances and check the impact this pregnancy will have on your immediate and future financial goals.

-How to Avoid Unwanted Pregnancy?
+How to Avoid Unwanted Pregnancy